 Implement the right technology - a rebate management system

 As well as facilitating accurate rebate claims, a rebate management system contributes positively to supplier relationship management.
-By providing absolute clarity on what is owed by whom companies have seen improved supplier relationships and a better base from which to model and negotiate new contracts.
+By providing absolute clarity on what is owed by whom companies have seen improved supplier relationships and a better base from which to model and negotiate new agreements.

 An automated rebate management system like Enable provides finance and purchasing teams with the information necessary to inform their suppliers about accrued rebates rather than the other way round.

-It ensures compliance by allowing for complex trade agreements to be handled correctly and put into an electronic system, this information is easy to enter and comes straight from purchasing teams once a contract has been negotiated.
+It ensures financial compliance by allowing for complex trade agreements to be handled correctly and put into an electronic system, this information is easy to enter and comes straight from purchasing teams once a contract has been negotiated.